-The School District of DeSoto County and the district's Homeless Education Program (HEP) are dedicated to removing barriers for school enrollment and providing support for the academic success of students whose families are experiencing homelessness or housing transition.
+The School District of DeSoto County and the district's McKinney-Vento Homeless Education Program (MVP) are dedicated to removing barriers for school enrollment and providing support for the academic success of students whose families are experiencing homelessness or housing transition.

 Kathy Severson, Homeless Liaison (863) 993-1333 Ext.
 305 Email Kathy Severson